 - Deep-Breathing Techniques.
-These help to oxygenate muscles and improve blood flow and circulation while opening jump your chest and strengthening your core and abdomen for walking and sitting.
+These help to oxygenate muscles and improve blood flow and circulation while opening your chest and strengthening your core and abdomen for walking and sitting.

 Smokers who have ankylosing spondylitis (AS) have more spinal damage than non-smokers with the same level of disease activity.
 Having the disease is also linked to an increased risk of heart disease and stroke.

 The goal of medical treatment for an ankylosing spondylitis diagnosis is to relieve chronic pain and stiffness—to help patients maintain a standard quality of life.
 Ankylosing spondylitis treatment is most successful before the disease causes irreversible joint damage.

 Surgery is not generally recommended for people with ankylosing spondylitis unless your doctor identifies severe pain or joint damage, or damage has reached your hip warranting a hip replacement surgery.